ultralytics/ultralytics/docs/quickstart.md

 ## CLI
-The command line YOLO interface lets you simply train, validate or infer models on various tasks and versions.
+The YOLO command line interface (CLI) lets you simply train, validate or infer models on various tasks and versions.
 CLI requires no customization or code.
 You can simply run all tasks from the terminal with the `yolo` command.
-!!! note
+!!! example
     === "Syntax"
         ```bash
         yolo task=detect    mode=train    model=yolov8n.yaml      args...